Reading time: 7 min

 In children younger than 13 years its use is rare, but it could be used in patients in serious situations like catatonia.
 In adolescents older than 13 years, it is used in very specific situations, similar to those in adult patients: catatonia, schizophrenia or resistant depression and malignant neuroleptic syndrome.

-The parameters for performing the treatment (techniques and anaesthesia) are adjusted to the age of the patient, similar to that done with weight.
-The secondary effects are similar to those of adults, and the studies performed in this age group ensure the safety of the treatment.
+The parameters for performing the treatment (techniques and anaesthesia) are adjusted to the age and sex of the patient, similar to that done with weight.
+The secondary effects in underage patients are similar to those of adults, and the studies performed in this age group ensure the safety of the treatment.

 ECT can also be administered in people over 65 years that meet the criteria for performing ECT.
 Similar to that in children and adolescents, the parameters for performing the ECT are adjusted to the age of the patient.
-That the patient may have other more common illnesses or conditions (hypertension, cardiac problems, etc.), does not exclude them from being able to carry out the treatment, it only has to be taken into account when monitoring the patient before and after the ECT.
+The presence of other diseases (hypertension, cardiac problems, etc.), more frequent in elderly patients, is not excluded when the treatment can be carried out; however, it must be taken into account when monitoring the patient before and after the ECT session.

 In pregnant women, who meet the criteria to have ECT performed, the treatment is very safe, both for the mother and for the foetus.
 The anaesthetics that are normally used for ECT have no effect on the foetus.
 A foetal register has to be monitored and an obstetrics control performed.